ssonkiya/ssonkiya.github.io/_posts/2017-1-7-Building-Your-Data-Science-Network-Part-2.md

 A mutual acquaintance can also serve as a connection.
 If you have a good conversion with someone, you can ask them (not demand) if they know anyone else in the same field you could talk to.<sup>1</sup> For example, recently [Julia Silge](https://twitter.com/juliasilge), a data scientist I know at StackOverflow, asked if she could connect me to [Lukas Vermeer](https://lukasvermeer.github.io), a data scientist at booking.com.
 He was interested in talking to people about their company's experimentation set-up, and we had a great conversation.
 I then introduced him to Sarah Manning, the manager of our analytics engineering team, as she had talked to some of his colleagues at a conference.
 When doing introductions like this, always do a **double opt-in introduction**, where you ask both people if they're interested in being introduced to the other (hat tip [Lara Hogan](https://twitter.com/lara_hogan/status/893953892404297728) for this advice).

-### Understand their status
+### Understand their position

-Reaching out to Hadley Wickham or Jenny Bryan for personal advice is very different than reaching out to me.
-They're busier, more well known, and may not have time to respond.
-They're at the point where it's more helpful for them to make a public post or reply on twitter so their thoughts can be shared broadly, especially for more general questions, like "how do I get into data science?"
+Reaching out to Wes McKinney (python pandas creator) or Andrew Ng for personal advice is very different than reaching out to me.
+They're busier, more well known, get a lot of people reaching out, and may not have time to respond.
+They're at the point where if they do give advice, it's more helpful for them to make a public post or reply on twitter so their thoughts can be shared broadly, especially for more general questions, like "how do I get into data science?"

 Jesse Maegan, who started the [R for Data Science Online Learning Community](https://medium.com/@kierisi/r4ds-the-next-iteration-d51e0a1b0b82), recently discussed this.
 She would get twitter DMs (direct, private messages) asking for advice on figuring out how to continue learning data science.
 She loved getting these messages and would give tailored, individual responses to each, but the volume eventually grew so much she couldn't keep up.
-So instead she wrote this [great post](https://medium.com/@kierisi/data-science-and-r-how-do-i-start-7a87426e103e) on good resources for beginners and some thoughts on learning how to learn so she could scale up her impact.
+So instead she wrote this [great post](https://medium.com/@kierisi/data-science-and-r-how-do-i-start-7a87426e103e) with good resources for beginners and some thoughts on learning how to learn so she could scale up her impact.

 ### Get specific